Aleph-Alpha/intelligence-layer-sdk/style_guide.md

     Follow up with a more detailed description, outlining the purpose & general functioning of the task.

-    Note:
-        What is important?
-Does your task require a certain type of model?
-Any usage recommendations?

     Attributes:
         EXAMPLE_CONSTANT: Any constant that may be defined within the class.
         example_non_private_attribute: Any attribute defined within the '__init__' that is not private.